belguawhale/DiscordSelfBot/README.md

 Use `//list` to list all commands, `//alias list` to list all aliases, `//help command` to return help for a command, and `//alias show alias` to show what alias is an alias for.

 ## Changelog
+### v0.1.2
+Added: Variants of eval and exec. `//oldeval` and `//oldexec` show only the output, and `//silenteval` and `//silentexec` return nothing.

+Added: Echo command.
+This command simply sends a message to the same channel this command was used in.

+Added: Timer command.
+This displays a running timer.

+Changed: Say command can send messages to users too.

 ### v0.1.1
 Added: Scheduler command!
 Use this to schedule commands.
 Examples: `//scheduler add 1m reply 1 minute passed!` `//scheduler add 5h role - @baduser Muted` Note: All scheduled commands are lost on bot restart due to it requiring a Message object.